 For the nation’s second largest city LA’s downtown is actually very small and is eerily quiet on the weekends.
-On a number of occasions we have been standing in the middle of a major 6 lane Blvd in downtown just laughing to ourselves about the total lack of people and cars present!
+On a number of occasions we have been standing in the middle of a major 6 lane boulevard in downtown just laughing to ourselves about the total lack of people and cars present!
 Certain streets are surprisingly empty.
 Depending on where you are (compared to the congestion of the freeways), even on weekdays parts of downtown can feel surprisingly empty.
 However there are certainly parts of downtown that are very crowded regardless of the time of week (IE the Fashion District as one example).

 Most people do not associate Los Angeles with walking but in fact if you are in shape and have some time downtown can be an excellent area for walking.
 A number of unique districts are all within walking distance of downtown and you can easily walk through the main core (tall buildings) of downtown in a short time.
 The city has informative round colorful signs posted at any landmarks or in locations of historical interest.